JetBrains/ring-ui/components/breaking-changes.md

 See the “breaking change” commits [in Upsource](https://upsource.jetbrains.com/ring-ui/view?query=path:%20%7B%2A%2Fbreaking-changes.md%7D%20and%20not%20%22Wording%22).

+### 29-08-2016: The long-deprecated .ring-input__error-bubble and .ring-form__footer styles were removed

+Please migrate to `.ring-error-bubble` and `.ring-panel`

-### 25-08-2016: SelectNg requires pack-size in infinite-scroll mode.
+### 25-08-2016: SelectNg requires pack size to be specified in infinite scroll mode

-Parameter infiniteScrollPackSize should be same with rest parameter $top in client code.
+infiniteScrollPackSize should match the value of `$top` REST parameter.

 Before:
 ```